-Microsoft has been running large scale data centers since the mid 80ies.
+Microsoft has been running large scale data centres since the mid 80ies.
 Around 2009 it launched its Business Productivity Online Services (BPOS) – an admittedly bumpy start into what has become a very successful Office 365-business today.
 In the mid-2000s the Redmond-based company started working on a project code-named Red Dog which was publicly announced in 2008 and officially launched early 2010: the Azure platform.

 To pinpoint the exact starting date of Microsoft’s cloud computing era is difficult and dependent on your personal definition of “public cloud computing”.
 However, we do know that the Microsoft cloud is expanding its presence onto Swiss soil this summer.
 In a few weeks, Microsoft will launch it’s first Azure services in Switzerland, followed by O365, Dynamics365 and additional Azure services at a later stage.